Scotland in Stories

 Group coaching on ancestral and nature connection

 Food for breakfasts and most lunches.
-In Edinburgh and in Lewis we will have our own kitchen in which to prepare meals.
+In The Borders and in Lewis we will have our own kitchen in which to prepare meals.
 In Loch Tay all our meals will be provided by the retreat staff.

 Most dinners.
 Whenever we decide to cook at home.